Skip nav to main content.

 Specifics regarding these points can be found on the CFPB website.
 The regulation insists that safe harbor is not given to debt collectors who fail to provide a validation notice including the information described above.

 This might sound daunting, but that is where automation software can play a key role in your team’s success.
-To make sure your team’s use of the Model Validation Notice is complete and consistent, you and your team can rely on TCN’s call center software to avoid errors and stay compliant.
+To make sure your team’s use of the Model Validation Notice is complete and consistent, you and your team can rely on TCN’s contact center software to avoid errors and stay compliant.

 How email and text message communications need to be handled now.